Base Rules

 Example: Using a Belief

 Gretchen is fighting a dangerous troll.
 Her teammate Beau decides to leave his hiding spot to come to her rescue because he believes in selflessness.
-At the end of the adventure, a bard starts following him to chronicle his heroic adventures.
+At the end of the adventure, Beau can remove a trauma from his psyche, or gain a new follower impressed by his beliefs.

 Combat